rubyTanuki/MRILib/README.md

 - A layered robot class system (`Bot`, `ArmBot`, `AutoBot`) to manage all subsystems
 - Extensible state machines for both autonomous and TeleOp
 - A refined `DebouncedGamepad` for smooth, safe input handling
-- Advanced PID-based motion control using `PIDController`
+- Smooth PID-based motion control using `PIDController`
 - Clean abstractions for drive control, arms, and sensor integrations
+- Complex Feed-Forward Motion Profile pivoting arm control

 ---